 “Whoever listens to you listens to me; whoever rejects you rejects me; but whoever rejects me rejects him who sent me.”
 Luke 10:16

-Change your nail for spike.
+Change your nail for a spike

 To really win at anything you have to have grit.
 You have to be able to stay at it knowing that the hits are coming.
 Like a running back trying to get one more yard but seeing he’s about to get smashed.
 One yard on third and long is game changer.
 Hang in there, build resistance and exchange your weak nail for a tough spike so you can get that last yard and a first down.